Ensuring Sustainable Seafood

 The United States is the largest canned tuna market in the world, so consumers and ocean advocates here have a major role to play in making things better.

 That’s why pushing supermarkets and big tuna brands to switch to sustainable tuna is a critical first step to protecting all marine life.

 Already, several progressive retailers are offering sustainably caught and affordable tuna options.
 Here’s a hint: look for “pole-and-line” or “FAD-free” on the label.

-Our Carting Away the Oceans report, released annually since 2008, spotlights which major grocery chains are leaders in sustainable seafood and which are falling behind.
+Our Carting Away the Oceans report spotlights which major grocery chains are leaders in sustainable seafood and which are falling behind.

 Applauding industry leaders and exposing those lagging behind is key to getting supermarkets to take responsibility and play their part in protecting our oceans.

 Is your supermarket selling sustainable seafood?
 Find out by downloading the Carting Away the Oceans 2015 report.